-Network interface controller (NIC) multi-queue enables an ECS instance to use more than one NIC queues to improve network performance.
-Performance bottlenecks may occur when a single vCPU of an instance is used to process NIC interrupts.
-To solve this issue, you can use NIC multi-queue to distribute NIC interrupts to different vCPUs for processing.
-This way, you can achieve higher network performance.
+Network interface controller (NIC) multi-queue enables an Elastic Compute Service (ECS) instance to use multiple NIC queues to improve network performance.
+Performance bottlenecks may occur when a single vCPU is used to process NIC interrupts on an instance.
+To solve this issue, you can use NIC multi-queue to distribute NIC interrupts across different vCPUs.
+This way, network performance is improved.

-information about instance types that support NIC multi-queue, see Instance families.
-If the number of NIC queues is greater than 1, the NIC multi-queue feature is supported.
+information about the instance types that support NIC multi-queue, see Instance families.
+If the number of NIC queues is greater than one, NIC multi-queue is supported.